-Nick joined the Board in May 2017 as a Casual Board Director for a 12-month term, was elected for a two-year term in May 2018, and re-elected for a further two-year term in June 2020.
-Nick is currently the Chair of the RANZCP Education Committee.
+Nick joined the RANZCP Board in May 2017 as a Casual Board Director for a 12-month term, was elected for a two-year term in May 2018, and re-elected for a further two-year term in June 2020.
+Nick is currently the Chair of the Education Committee.

-Special responsibilities: Chair, RANZCP Education Committee and Member, RANZCP Membership Engagement Committee (from 24 June 2020); Chair, Corporate Governance and Risk Committee and Member, Education Committee (up to 24 June 2020); and Member, Members' Advisory Council.
+Special responsibilities: Chair, Education Committee; Member, Membership Engagement Committee; and Member, Members' Advisory Council.